CoLdEnnn/Assignment_ads/README.md

 ﻿# Main
+1. Run this file to start the program
-1. Write the number of task you want to see
+2. Write the number of task you want to see
-2. Read the task
+3. Read the task
-3. Enter required arguments
+4. Enter required arguments
-4. Get result
+5. Get result

 # Functions
 ### 1. Minimum of an array